2020PB/police-brutality/reports/Oregon.md

 Footage shows a police line advancing towards protestors.
 A protestor is walking backwards with his hands up, speaking to police.
 An officer shoves him, then a second maces him.

-tags: push, shove, pepper-spray, spray, mace, protestor
+tags: push, shove, pepper-spray, spray, mace, protester

 id: or-portland-36